SnatchHQ/devops_test/cloudformation/README.md

 Architecture
 ===
-As detailed in this [exported PNG](SnatchTestVPC1-designer.png), there is an ELB acting as the front-end for 2 EC2 instances, which are behind private subnets (in each AZ).
+As detailed in this [exported PNG](SnatchTestVPC1-designer.png), there is an ELB acting as the front-end for 2 EC2 instances, which reside in a private subnet.
 These instances can access the internet through a NAT gateway instance in the public subnet.
 The security groups provided lock down access to the specified IP only.

 Screenshots
 ===